Brandon-Smith00/M-A-Target-Screener/README.md

 # AI-Powered M&A Target Screener
+Please read the Tear Sheets and the excel file if you are just looking for the outputs.
 An automated pipeline that screens public companies for M&A attractiveness, scores them across five financial dimensions, generates AI-written acquisition analysis via the Claude API, and outputs polished PDF tearsheets and an Excel summary workbook.

 ---